PEI Proportional Representation Network

 For people who enjoy writing letters to the editor in island papers - The Guardian, the Journal Pioneer, the Eastern Graphic, West Prince Graphics and La Voix Acadienne.
 (Also The Buzz, island farmer, voice for island seniors... the list goes on!)
 This is an open group.
 The chair of the group is responsible for sharing news updates and media summaries with the broader network list, and keeping the letter-writing team up to date!
 Contact the co-chairs by emailing PRnetfirstname.lastname@example.org

-This group has been created to coordinate among citizens who would like to contribute money towards the printing of informational brochures about Mixed Member Proportional Representation, and/or would like to help distribute those brochures.
-Join this group at https://groups.google.com/d/forum/brochurebuddies
+This group was created (in June 2018) to coordinate amongst island residents who would like to contribute money towards the printing of informational brochures about Mixed Member Proportional Representation, and to help distribute those brochures, before the Referendum period began.
+It is no longer active.
+The link to join this group was at https://groups.google.com/d/forum/brochurebuddies

 Web updates team